 Open the Control Centre on your iOS device by swiping up and tapping on the AirDrop icon.
 A popup appears with several options (Off, Contacts Only or Everyone), so just choose the desired option.
 If it’s someone that you don’t have in your contacts list, Everyone is the only option that you can use.
 Most of the time, I tend to leave it set to Contacts Only, just for a bit of extra security…

 Once you have chosen the relevant AirDrop option, you’ll notice the status shown in the Control Centre, as below.
+If using AirDrop in iOS 11 and above, tap the network tile in Control Center to see your AirDrop information.

 You can also check that your iOS device appears in the Finder on your Mac.
 Open Finder and select AirDrop from the Sidebar.
 The list of available devices within range should appear in the main window.